 Jayesh Ranjan was born and brought up in Lucknow by well-educated parents.
 His mother was a doctor and his father graduated from IIM Calcutta.
 He fondly remembers his early childhood and says that his parents had a mighty influence in shaping his life, stating the fact that being an ‘only child’ got him undivided attention and love from his parents.
 He believes that there is an added benefit to children without any siblings as they develop inner resources that keep them content and away from boredom at all times.
 His calm, composing and caring nature comes from his mother, who was a part of a large family.
 She raised her siblings and even today post-retirement she looks after her younger sisters.
 He fondly recalls about his mother’s attitude towards adversities and how she would be ready to take responsibilities all by herself to face any kind of situation.

 In 1971, his father quit job to volunteer for the Indian Navy in the war against Pakistan.

 His father was highly educated and is an alumni of the first batch of IIM Calcutta, which was a rarity as there were hardly any MBAs those days.
-He recollects how his father who worked in several MNCs always had an interest in the welfare of the low level workers and it was not appreciated by the top management.
+He recollects how his father who worked in several MNCs always had an interest in the welfare of the low level workers which was not appreciated by the top management.

 His father then quit his job to volunteer for the Indian Navy during the 1971 Bangladesh Liberation War.
 After the war, his father worked as a newspaper editor under Jayaprakash Narayanan during the ‘Emergency Movement’ to bring the wrongdoings to the public through an underground newspaper.
 Later, his father became a full-time journalist and worked for a number of other newspapers and retired with ‘The Pioneer.’
 His father had a genuine interest in the welfare of people who were not as well off and even compromised his career for social service.